ne-bknn/CSSH/README.md

 ### My solutions
 `key_gen.sh` - silly script (more like a copypasta from https://docs.docker.com/engine/security/protect-access/) to generate keychain and setup docker to use TLS

-`authconfig` - authentication microservice written in Go, public key only
+`authconfig` - authentication microservice written in Go

-`bot` - telegram bot to actually sign up and get a key.
+`bot` - telegram bot to actually sign up, get a key and choose an image.

 ### Setup overview